matthewasisgress/multiway-classification/README.md

 This project is dual-licensed.
 All code, including the `mcrd.Rmd` source file and the `convert_npz_to_h5.py` file, is licensed under the MIT license.
 See the `LICENSE` file for details.
-The generated report (`mcrd.pdf`), as a derivative work of the MNIST dataset, is licensed under the Creative Commons Attribution-ShareAlike 3.0 (CC BY-SA 3.0) license.
+The generated reports (`mcrd.pdf` and `mcrd.html`), as derivative works of the MNIST dataset, are licensed under the Creative Commons Attribution-ShareAlike 3.0 (CC BY-SA 3.0) license.

 ## R packages